SeanGroff/eggheadaday/README.md

     console.log(name, theRestOfPersonalInfo[1]); // 'Bob Dole' '123 Main St. Chicago, IL 87654'
   }

-  // Notice in the function declartion I have one named parameter
+  // Notice in the function declaration I have one named parameter
   // then a Rest Parameter to grab the rest of values passed to this function.
   personalInfo2('Bob Dole', '555-555-1234', '123 Main St. Chicago, IL 87654','@bobdole');
 })();